Crop Pest Losses Impact Assessments

-The Pest Losses Impact Assessment surveya develop and track “real world” data on the impacts of specific pests and management practices on crop yields, production costs, and profitability.
+The Crop Pest Losses Impact Assessment (CPLIA) is a recurring, industry-specific survey administered to growers and crop consultants that collects data on seasonal pest pressure, production costs, and the adoption and impact of new technologies.
 These surveys can provide evidence to support the adoption of IPM strategies, or reveal specific areas in need of improvement or rethinking.

 Regular evaluation of pest pressure, pesticide use, costs, and yield and quality losses due to pests are our most objective tools for assessing IPM status and general progress in agriculture.
-Oregon State University’s Crop Pest Losses Impact Assessment program (a collaboration between Oregon State University’s Oregon IPM Center, the University of Arizona’s Arizona Pest Management Center, the Western IPM Center, and industry partners) is a process that enables tracking of pest impact status and trends over time, and can focus industry-wide discussions about IPM needs.
+Oregon State University’s Crop Pest Losses Impact Assessment program (a collaboration between Oregon State University’s Oregon IPM Center, the University of Arizona’s Arizona Pest Management Center, the Western IPM Center, and industry partners) is a survey process that tracks pest impact trends and pesticide use over time, and can focus industry-wide discussions about IPM needs.
 This information can ultimately be used to develop powerful impact statements for targeted IPM extension programs.
 These data are also valuable in priority setting and education, and for informing federal decision-making, including the US Environmental Protection Agency’s pesticide registration and review process.

-The Pest Losses Impact Assessment survey process was developed by our colleagues at the Arizona Pest Management Center, and is a current signature program of the Western IPM Center.
-With funding from a USDA Applied Research and Development Program (ARDP) grant (Katie Murray, PI), and in collaboration with colleagues at the Arizona Pest Management Center, the Oregon IPM Center is now building a Pest Losses Impact Assessment program for Pacific Northwest Commodities including potato, onion, cranberry, hazelnut, sweet cherry, grass seed, mint, and pear.
-This will dovetail with our IPM Strategic Planning project and takes place on a regular cycle with participating industries.
+The Crop Pest Losses Impact Assessment survey process was developed by our colleagues at the Arizona Pest Management Center, and is a current signature program of the Western IPM Center.
+In collaboration with colleagues at the Arizona Pest Management Center, the Oregon IPM Center is now building a Crop Pest Losses Impact Assessment program for Pacific Northwest Commodities including, onion, cranberry, hazelnut, mint, and brassica crops.
+This dovetails with our IPM Strategic Planning project and takes place on a regular cycle with participating industries.

-Crop pest loss assessments are not your normal survey: these are intensive, detailed worksheets designed to capture as much detailed information as possible to get a full understanding of the impacts of pests and pest management strategies on crop loss.
+Crop pest loss assessments are not your normal survey: these are intensive workshops designed to capture detailed crop loss, pesticide application, and economic impact information in order to gain a better understanding of how pests and pest management strategies affect crop loss.
 Surveys are completed during scheduled workshops attended by crop consultants, university research and extension faculty, and growers that represent participating industries.
-For example, respondents are asked about acreages, to estimate price per unit of crop, maximum attainable and actual yields, loss estimates caused by specific pests, pest-by-pest information on acres infested, and costs of control.
+For example, respondents are asked to estimate price per unit of crop, crop yields, losses due to specific pests, pest-by-pest information on acres infested, and costs of control.
 Each survey is intended to inform participants about current pest management successes and needs, and it is also intended to be part of a sequence of annual surveys that can reveal trends and responses to change over time.

 "Quantifiable measurements of pest pressure, pesticide use, costs, and yield and quality losses due to pests are our most objective tools for assessing IPM status, and general progress in agriculture.
 This information is also valuable in supporting IPM evaluation and needs assessment, in priority setting and education, and for informing federal decision-making."

-June 2019: Hazelnut Pest Losses workshop, Salem OR.
+June 2018: Hazelnut Pest Losses Workshop, Salem, OR.
 Nine attendees from Oregon, including two research and extension faculty from OSU to learn the process.
 Six participants completed surveys, representing over 17,000 acres of hazelnut production across Oregon.

 March 2018: Cherry Pest Losses Workshop, Hood River, OR.
 Nine attendees from Oregon and Washington.
 Seven participants completed surveys, representing significant cherry acreage across Oregon and Washington.

 March 2017: Cranberry Pest Losses Workshop, Bandon, OR.
-Ten particpants, including OSU Extension faculty interested in learning the methodology.
+Ten participants, including OSU Extension faculty interested in learning the methodology.
 Eight participants completed surveys, representing over 3,000 acres across Oregon and Washington.

 December 2016: Potato Pest Losses Workshop, Hermiston, OR.
 Seventeen participants, including extension faculty from other areas.
-Eight partcipants completed surveys, representing 46,785 potato acres across Oregon and Washington.
+Eight participants completed surveys, representing 46,785 potato acres across Oregon and Washington.